DanielPalaio/CUDA_cuDNN_Setup/README.md

-# Step by step tutorial to install Ubuntu, ROS, Pycharm, and NVIDIA GPU drivers and libraries
+# NVIDIA CUDA and cuDNN - Step by step tutorial to install NVIDIA GPU drivers and libraries in Ubuntu

 ## Ubuntu

+To install Ubuntu, follow the tutorial of the the following repository:
 https://github.com/DanielPalaio/Ubuntu_Setup

 ## ROS